pail4944/book/hackathons/open/report.md

 {% title %}

-# What class has the highest ratio between of work to credit hours?
+# What class has the highest ratio of work per week to credit hours?
 (Parker Illig)

 {% solution %}